Working with Us

 - Work collaboratively with us on a wind research project through a Cooperative Research and Development Agreement (CRADA).

-- Pay NREL to conduct research without your collaboration through Work for Others (WFO) or sponsored research, such as an Analytical Services Agreement.
+- Pay NREL to conduct research without your collaboration through Strategic Partnership Projects (SPP) or sponsored research, such as an Analytical Services Agreement.
 These options are effective ways for industry to make good use of the NWTC's expertise and unique research facilities.

 - Submit a proposal in response to any active solicitation for assisting NREL with a water power R&D activity.